Home » Admissions » FAQs

 7. What about parent-teacher communication?
 How will I know how my child is doing?

 We consider ourselves partners with parents, and we take that partnership very seriously.
 From exchanges at drop-off and pick-up, to emails, weekly newsletters, parent-teacher conferences, and more, we want to share as much as possible, and work together to ensure the best possible preschool experience for your child!
-Our app-based program, Kangarootime, helps us keep in close and consistent communication with families.
+Our app-based program, ChildPilot, helps us keep in close and consistent communication with families.

 8. How involved can parents be?
 Are we welcome in the classroom?